openstack/openstack-manuals/doc/install-guide/source/dashboard-install.rst

    .. code-block:: console

       # systemctl enable httpd.service memcached.service
-      # systemctl start httpd.service memcached.service
+      # systemctl restart httpd.service memcached.service

    .. note::

-      Restart the Apache HTTP service if it is already running.
+      ``systemctl restart`` will restart the Apache HTTP service, or start it if it is not running.